 The Rijksmuseum in Amsterdam, North Holland

-Although Dutch art from he seventeenth century is undoubtedly the main attraction at the Rijksmuseum – this period fills the complete second floor – the works on display range from around 1100 to the present.
+Although Dutch art from the seventeenth century is undoubtedly the main attraction at the Rijksmuseum – this period fills the complete second floor – the works on display range from around 1100 to the present.

-Some of these galleries with art works of exceptional quality may be virtually empty even when the Golden Age rooms are unpleasantly crowded.
+Some of these galleries with artworks of exceptional quality may be virtually empty even when the Golden Age rooms are unpleasantly crowded.

 Tips on Enjoying Art in the Rijksmuseum

-The Rijksmuseum is always popular – year round visitors can expect large numbers but weekends and school vacations are of course even more crowded.
+The Rijksmuseum is always popular – year-round visitors can expect large numbers but weekends and school vacations are of course even more crowded.

 Tips on Avoiding Crowds at the Rijksmuseum

-Buying Tickets for the Rijksmuseum
+Buying Skip-the-Line Tickets for the Rijksmuseum

-- Tickets for the Rijksmuseum are €17.50 for adults and free for children under 18.
-The Museumkaart is accepted with holders allowed to proceed directly to the entrance.
+- Tickets for the Rijksmuseum are €20 for adults and free for children under 18.
+The Museumkaart and iAmsterdam Card are accepted but free online time-slot reservations are essential.

 Free Rijksmuseum Apps and Multimedia Tours

-Popular sights near the Rijksmuseum include the Stedelijk Museum (modern art), Van Gogh Museum, Vondelpark of for something completely different high-class shopping in P C Hoofstraat, swimming in the historic Zuiderbad swimming pool, or visit the Heineken Experience.
+Popular sights near the Rijksmuseum include the Stedelijk Museum (modern art), Van Gogh Museum, MOCO with popular Banksy Exhibition, free Vondelpark or for something completely different high-class shopping in P C Hoofstraat, swimming in the historic Zuiderbad swimming pool, or visit the very popular Heineken Experience.